The history of the John Innes Centre

 In 1967, the John Innes Institute moved to its present site on the outskirts of Norwich to form an association with the University of East Anglia.
 The first director at the new site was Roy Markham, who brought with him his Virus Research Unit team from Cambridge.
 In 1994 the Institute was renamed the John Innes Centre, after the John Innes Institute integrated with part of the former Plant Breeding Institute, relocated from Cambridge, and the AFRC Nitrogen Fixation Unit which moved from the University of Sussex.

-Plant Breeding Institute & The Nitrogen Fixation Unit
+Plant Breeding Institute and the Nitrogen Fixation Unit

 In 1992, the John Innes Institute was also joined by the Nitrogen Fixation Unit, which had been based in London from 1963, and the University of Sussex from 1968.
 Founded for the interdisciplinary study of the biological process of nitrogen fixation, the Unit’s team of biologists, biochemists and chemists moved to a new purpose built laboratory and was renamed the ‘Nitrogen Fixation Laboratory’.